Luluno01/web-sshd-credential-storage/README.md

     gzip
     root /www/ssh.example.com
     cors / https://cloush.example.com
-    basicauth / yourUsername yourPassword
-    header / Access-Control-Allow-Headers Authorization
+    header / Access-Control-Allow-Headers X-KEY
     proxy / http://127.0.0.1:3000 {
         transparent
     }
 }
 ```

-Note the `cors` and `header` directives, they are compulsory if your want to access the APIs from other domain(s).
+Note that `cors` and `header` directives are compulsory if your want to access the APIs from other domain(s).

 ### CLI Script